 A first example from the Sonoran Desert will explain what has been said: The composite half-shrub Encelia farinosa, about 50 cm high, has large soft hygromorphic leaves during the rainy season, which are greenish and weakly hairy; their * is 2.2 to 2.3 MPa.
 In the drought season, water supply becomes more difficult, with * increasing to 2.8 MPa; this also causes a slight decrease in hydrature of the protoplasm of the meristem cells.
 The new leaves then formed by the meristem are smaller, more mesomorphic as well as more hairy, replacing the hygromorphic ones.
 If the drought continues, * increases to 3.2 MPa and the next leaves are even smaller, thicker and densely white haired, allowing further transpiration reduction.
 In extremely long droughts, all leaves are shed as soon as 4.0 MPa is reached.
 Only the terminal buds remain with small leaf systems that do not develop further.
-The plant's water output is then so low that even with minimal water uptake from the soil, the water balance remains balanced.
-As soon as the next rainy season starts, the potential osmotic pressure ( *) drops again to the initial value of little more than 2.0 MPa, the hydrature of the meristem cells increases and the newly formed leaves become large and hygromorphic; as a result of intensive photosynthesis, strong growth sets in with heavy transpiration but still balanced water balance.
+The plant's water output is then so low that even with minimal water uptake from the soil, the plants are in a state of water balance.

+As soon as the next rainy season starts, the potential osmotic pressure ( *) drops again to the initial value of little more than 2.0 MPa, the hydrature of the meristem cells increases and the newly formed leaves become large and hygromorphic; as a result of intensive photosynthesis, strong growth sets in with heavy transpiration but still maintained water balance.
 This cycle repeats itself again and again.
 Similarly, this is true for many small shrubs and deep-rooted desert plants.
 In ◘ Fig. A-12, the succulent leaves of Zygophyllum dumosum in the Negev Desert still have both leaflets and are green and turgescent (left).
 These spring leaves shrivel and turn brown in summer, and the succulent leaf midrib remains green longer (right).
 Eventually it also wilts and falls off.
 Then only the woody branches of the small shrub remain, but they consume very little water and thus survive the long summer drought.

+◘ Fig. A-12 Differently shaped leaves of Zygophyllum dumosum. a: hygromorphic leaves; b: xeromorphic leaves during desiccation as a result of water deficiency.
+The still existing partly mesomorphic leaves bear a grey pubescence (Photos: Breckle).

+It is interesting that roots react differently to a decrease in hydrature of the meristem cells than shoots.
+Roots become thinner, but longer and do form less side roots.
+Inhibition of growth only sets in after more severely decreased hydrature while growth of shoots is immediately inhibited.

 In general, it must be stated that higher *, i.e. lower osmotic potential, promotes the transition from vegetative growth to generative.
 This is also the case with ephemerals; for dwarf plants with higher cell sap concentration always flower first.
-This confirms the experience of gardeners that when the water supply is more difficult, the plants flower more, whereas when the water supply is good, they grow mainly vegetatively.
+This confirms the experience of gardeners that when the water supply is more difficult, the plants blossom more, whereas when the water supply is plentyful, they grow mainly vegetatively.

 1.4 Chemical factors and the soil